 How to interpret the data:

 *We are continuously experimenting with other features like macro economics, market sentiment, bond price movements, google trends etc. and will include these over time where found to increase model accuracy.
-However, philisophically we take somewhat of an efficient market hyopthesis approach by believing the current price already accounts for all the information in the market.
-Therefore, technical indicators based on volume and price alone should be a good proxy for all information out there.